 - Did your horse flinch, have stiff muscles, or act uncomfortable while grooming?
 Is he sore?

 - While the signs of fatigue are vague while riding, you can also pick up some clues after an exercise session.
 There’s been some great information found after researching working cattle horses in Brazil that’s really interesting.

 - The researchers found that a horse’s overall body language showed fatigue more clearly than just facial expressions.
-Droopy eyes and twitching lips signal tiredness, but they also signal bit and mouth-related issues.
+Droopy eyes and twitching lips signal tiredness but also signal bit and mouth-related issues.

-- The key is to observe how your horse handles his weight and body after work.
+- Observing how your horse handles his weight and body after work is key.
 If he’s shifting his forelimbs more than once a minute, this signals fatigue.
 A horse will also start to ignore flies!

 Start to notice how often your horse shifts his front legs.
 This is a valuable clue!